 “Thanks.”
-Roy basked in the glow of Linda’s approval as he looked over the camera one last time, then hung its strap around his neck.
-“Well, camera is all ready.
+Roy basked in the perceived glow of Linda’s approval as he looked over the camera one last time, set the shutter speed and aperture to maximum sunlight, then hung its strap around his neck.
+“Well, camera is ready.
 Let’s go.”

 They got out of the car and Linda put on a straw sun hat.
-“Still not wearing a hat?
+“Not wearing a hat?
 This desert sun is brutal.”

 “Well you’re sure in the right place if it’s light you need,” Linda pointed out as she looked toward the bright, blue sky.